Lifestyle Business Vs Growth Business – Which Is Right for You?

 In contrast, a lifestyle entrepreneur’s primary goal is quality of life.
 You’ll want to maintain your standard of living, but also have enough income to live the lifestyle you desire today.
 You won’t be focused on growing your business.
 Instead, your focus is on developing a business that allows you the time to enjoy your life today.
 Though, as entrepreneurs like Pat Flynn demonstrate, you can run an online business that delivers largely passive income and delivers growth.

 As the economy has been impacted by the internet, the ability to become a lifestyle entrepreneur has increased.
 Many lifestyle entrepreneurs now run businesses that are conducted online and employ remote teams.
 You can run such a business just as effectively from your home as you can a vacation apartment in Hawaii.

 Business entrepreneurs are much more likely to work in a fixed location, or, as the business grows, out of multiple offices, production facilities, or retail outlets.

 Can lifestyle entrepreneurs make real money?

 Absolutely.
 Indeed, you’ll need to focus on profitability.
-Without profits you won’t earn the income you need to live the lifestyle you desire.
-I should also point out that lifestyle businesses can grow – it’s just that your business strategy won’t be targeted for growth.
+Without profits, you won’t earn the income you need to live the lifestyle you desire.
+As I have pointed out, lifestyle businesses can grow – it’s just that your business strategy won’t be targeted for growth.
 You’ll be less aggressive in how you run your business, with the objective of maintaining your lifestyle.
 Because of this, you’re likely to take far fewer risks.